osohq/oso/docs/content/any/guides/data_filtering_next/index.ruby.md

 `{{% exampleGet "buildQuery" %}}` takes some type information and an oso `Filter` object and returns a `Query`.

 A `Filter` is a representation of a query.
-It is very similar to a sql query.
+It is very similar to a SQL query.
 It has three fields

 - `root` Is the type we are filtering.